-The six monitoring wells immediately south of the slough (Line 3) and the four RMW-series wells (Line 4) were sampled for uranium during 2010 (Table 45) to verify that levels remain within the range of its natural variation in Missouri River alluvium.
-The results indicate that uranium levels were less than the statistical background value in the alluvium (Table 36).
-None of the locations south of the slough have uranium levels that exceed the drinking water standard of 20 pCi/L.
+The six monitoring wells immediately south of the slough (Line 3) and the four RMW-series wells (Line 4) were sampled for uranium during 2011 (Table 44) to verify that levels remain within the range of its natural variation in Missouri River alluvium.
+The results indicate that uranium levels were less than the statistical background value in the alluvium (Table 35).